Bankruptcy vs. default: Which route is best for you?

 Bankruptcy won’t discharge student loan debt.
 However, there are options to make your payments more manageable.

 Borrowers with federal student loans can pursue deferment or forbearance for up to three years total.
 Depending on the type of student loans you have and the type of relief you choose, interest may still accrue during this time.
-Neither deferment or forbearance will impact your credit score, but both will be noted on your credit report.
+Deferment and forbearance won’t impact your credit score, but both will be noted on your credit report.

 Another option for federal borrowers is to switch to an income-driven repayment plan with a loan forgiveness option.
-This will extend your repayment timeline, but because the plan bases your student loan payments on your actual income, your monthly payment may be as low as $0.
-This approach requires no credit check which avoids any potential drop in score.
+This will extend your repayment timeline, and because the plan bases your student loan payments on your actual income, your monthly payment may be as low as $0.
+This approach doesn’t require a credit check to help you avoid a drop in your credit score.

-If you have private student loans, you may still be eligible for deferment or forbearance options.
-This depends on the lender; if you’re facing financial hardship, call your lender and ask about your options.
-Deferment programs through private lenders may impact your credit score.
+If you have private student loans, you may still be eligible for deferment or forbearance.
+This depends on the lender.
+If you’re facing financial hardship, call your lender and ask about your options.
+Deferment programs through private lenders may impact your credit score and could mean paying more in interest over the life of the loan.

 Next steps

-Once you have exhausted those options it’s recommended by financial experts to default on your loan ahead of filing for bankruptcy.
-This way you can better protect your assets from creditors.
+Once you have exhausted those options, some financial experts recommend defaulting on your loan ahead of filing for bankruptcy.
+This way, you can better protect your assets from creditors.